Philosophy of Psychiatry

 - Bolton, D. & Hill, J., 2005.
 Mind, Meaning and Mental Disorder: The Nature of Causal Explanation in Psychiatry, 2nd ed., New York: Oxford University Press.

 - Bortolotti, L., 2009 Delusions and Other Irrational Beliefs, New York: Oxford University Press.

 - Broome, M. & Bortolotti, L. (eds.), 2009.
-Psychiatry as Cognitive Neuroscience: philosophical perspectives, Oxford University Press.
+Psychiatry as Cognitive Neuroscience: Philosophical Perspectives, Oxford: Oxford University Press.